Kratacoa/dotfiles/README.md

-The dotfiles are managed by using GNU Stow and elbow grease.
+The dotfiles are managed through GNU Stow and elbow grease.

-Please report any possible improvements in terms of organisation or interesting options.
+Please report any possible improvements that can be made, either in terms of code organisation or interesting options.